Restrict Pages and Folders

 Restrict Pages

-After activating the access management, you will find new fieldsets for roles and rights in the meta tab of each page.
+After activating access management, new roles and rights fields become available in the meta tab of each page.

-• Select a minimum user role that has access to the page content in the frontend.
-Check the chapter about user management and user roles for details.
+- Set a minimum user role required to view the page content on the frontend.
+See the user management and roles chapter for details.

 Common Scenarios